Zhao Faqing

-Zhao Faqing (赵发庆 (趙發慶, Zhào Fāqìng); born 3 January 1964) is a former Chinese footballer.
+Zhao Faqing (赵发庆 (趙發慶, Zhào Fāqìng); born 3 January 1964) is a Chinese football coach and former footballer.

 Club career

-Born in Dalian, Liaoning, Zhao joined provincial team Liaoning.
+Born in Dalian, Liaoning, Zhao joined provincial team Liaoning FC.
 During his time with Liaoning, Zhao won one Chinese National League title in 1985 and five Jia-A League titles.
 In 1996, Zhao joined Qianwei Huandao.
 Zhao played for the club for three seasons before retiring in 1998 to focus on coaching.
 In 2000, Zhao briefly came out of retirement to play for the club due to an injury crisis, and renamed Chongqing Lifan following his takeover.

 International career

 On 3 August 1990, Zhao made his debut for China in a 1–1 draw against South Korea.

 International goals

 Scores and results list China's goal tally first.